 This is a sleep history.

-As a kid, I slept a pretty normal schedule but dreamed vividly, wildly.
+As a kid, I held to a pretty normal sleep schedule but my dreams were always vivid and overwhelming.
 Every night felt like an eternity’s worth of impossible events and chaotic stories…the dreams had a quality of intensely-lived past lives all crammed into an eight-hour stretch.
-I’d wake up every morning exhausted and with a head full of strange new memories.
+I’d wake up each morning exhausted and with a head full of strange new memories.

 Sometimes I hallucinated.
 The dreams would carry over into the real world and I’d wake up seeing…well, things.
 Various things.
 Other times these visions preceded the dreams; I’d see things in the moments before falling asleep.

 The hallucinations only lasted minutes.
 They were usually solitary characters, just standing there in the room.
 Sometimes it was a knight in coronation regalia.
 Sometimes it was a tiny, sentient mountain.
 A few times it was Chewbacca.
 Always right there, in the middle of my bedroom.
 I’d stare at the vision, sort of afraid, mostly confused.
-Then I’d konk out and do the vivid dreaming thing.
+Then I’d drift off and do the vivid dreaming thing.

 The seeing-things deal only lasted a few years.
 That stopped happening when I was nine or so.
 My brother had the same issue, but he carried those hallucinations with him into adulthood.
-Their nature changed and, eventually, the entities he could see started talking to him.
+Their nature changed and, eventually, the entities he could see began speaking to him.
 He started talking back.
-That went on until he was diagnosed with schizophrenia.
+That went on until he was diagnosed with schizophrenia and new meds kicked in.

 In high school, I began to experience cycles of depression, each one worst than the last.
 That started then and continued into my thirties.
 It wasn’t peaks and valleys, it was more like valleys and then other, much lower valleys.